-Wiring Diagram and the Programming Options. system, even if you have already installed a similar system in the past. components required to install the system are in the box.
-The following is a list of components included in the kit: 1 - Control Unit 1 - 12-pin accessories harness 2 - Five-button transmitters 1 - Hood pin-switch 1 - Antenna interconnect cable 1 - Warning label 1 - 6-pin main ignition harness 1 - User Guide 1 - 5-pin secondary harness 1 - 3-pin secondary harness Please note: the plug-in valet button is not included with this model.
-Installation Tools Here is a list of basic tools and supplies you will need to test and install safely: • Digital multimeter (DMM), neon · Wire cutters, wire strippers, wire 'trouble' light that is carpet safe, crimpers, needle nose pliers fender protector, carpet protector • Sharp knife, panel poppers, various • Soldering iron, solder, electrical tape, screw drivers wire tie straps, split loom, diodes, • Socket set, wrench set, drill with drill resistors, relays through the firewall) Installation Points to Remember On vehicles with a manual transmission.
-Always solder and always ensure that all doors will get the connections. unit out of ready mode.
-Switch the wire used so that it is triggered by all Doors. types of antennas (GPS/OnStar®).
-Make sure that the Parking brake and Never install the control unit where it Door switch contacts work properly. could interfere with normal operation or When working on a vehicle, always leave obstruct service technicians.
-Always use a grommet when running a window open. wires into the engine compartment.
-Never leave the keys in the car.
-Leave them on a workbench with a window rolled Never run wires through bare or sharp down. metal.
-If possible, remove courtesy light fuse to Do not disconnect the battery on vehicles prevent battery drain. equipped with air bags and anti-theft radios.
-Never ground the control unit to the tape all
+Wiring Diagram and the Programming Options.
+Note: It is very important that you familiarize yourself with the programming and operation of the system, even if you have already installed a similar system in the past. components required to install the system are in the box.
+The following is a list of components included in the kit: 1 - Control Unit 2 - Five-button transmitters 1 - Antenna interconnect cable 1 - 6-pin main ignition harness 1 - 5-pin secondary harness 1 - 3-pin secondary harness Please note: the plug-in valet button is not included with this model.
+Installation Tools Here is a list of basic tools and supplies you will need to test and install safely: • Digital multimeter (DMM), neon · Wire cutters, wire strippers, wire 'trouble' light that is carpet safe, crimpers, needle nose pliers fender protector, carpet protector • Sharp knife, panel poppers, various • Soldering iron, solder, electrical tape, screw drivers wire tie straps, split loom, diodes, · Socket set, wrench set, drill with drill resistors, relays bits, plastic fishing tool (for fishing wires through the firewall) Installation Points to Remember On vehicles with a manual transmission.
+Always always ensure that all doors will get the connections.

+- unit out of ready mode.
+Switch the wire used so that it is triggered by all Doors. - Make sure that the Parking brake and Door switch contacts work properly. - When working on a vehicle, always leave a window open. - Never leave the keys in the car.
+Leave them on a workbench with a window rolled down.

+If possible, remove courtesy light fuse to prevent battery drain.